You can too! How the EU supports women entrepreneurs in Azerbaijan

 Here are some examples:

-If you already have a business and you are looking to develop, funding (and training) is available through a number of programmes under the EU4Business initiative, which supports private sector development across Azerbaijan.
+If you are looking to develop your business, funding, advice and training are available through the EU4Business initiative, which supports private sector development across Azerbaijan.

 Subsidised consultancy services are also available from the Advice for Small Businesses programme, in areas including strategy, marketing, operations, quality management, energy efficiency, financial management and more.
 Visit the EBRD website to find out how to apply.